 To set the pin at the current time, click Value in the legend heading of the chart.

-To set the pin at a specific time, place your pointer at that time along the X-axis and then click the gray oval.
+To set the pin at a specific time, place your pointer along the X-axis at that time, and then click the oval.

 For example, the following screenshot illustrates a chart with a pin at

 3:30 PM and a pointer at time 3:42 PM.
 The tooltip displays the